These Tasty Recipes for the Autumn Season Really Rocks!

 Vegetable Soup with Cheesy Toasts

 What’s the best remedy for cold weather?
 Turning on the house heater, get a cup of coffee and watch your favorite movies or tv shows.
 But I think this one treat would also be a great autumn meal when you want to tuck yourself in the sofa as you relate to your favorite characters in Game of Thrones or be awestruck with some science documentaries in History Channel!
-The vegetable soup with cheesy toasts which is one of the best recipes for the autumn season (we ran out of better descriptions but will update this post once we have one) is the best way to spend your lazy days during the autumn season, and here’s how you can prepare it.
+The vegetable soup with cheesy toasts which is one of the best recipes for the autumn season (we ran out of better descriptions but will update this post once we have one) and is the best way to spend your lazy days during the autumn season, and here’s how you can prepare it.

 - 1 tbsp finely chopped fresh rosemary ½ tsp sugar